Slaves' Prison: History

-The Gran Prigione (Grand Prison) was established in around 1585 during the magistracy of Hugues Loubenx de Verdalle (1582–95).
+The Gran Prigione (Grand Prison) was established around 1585 during the magistracy of Hugues Loubenx de Verdalle (1582–95).
 It was probably designed by the architect Girolamo Cassar.
 The building served as the Order of St. John's main prison, as well as a compound in which slaves were locked up at night.
 It could house around 900 inmates.

 After 1615, the prison was supplied by water from the Wignacourt Aqueduct.
 A Turkish slave who had been a hydrologist in Constantinople reportedly helped in the construction of the aqueduct, and in recognition of his work he was given his freedom and the prison became one of the first buildings in Valletta to be supplied by running water.

 By 1631, part of the building was used as the Infermeria delle Schiavi, a hospital where ill land-bound slaves were treated.
 Sick galley slaves were not treated there but at the Great Magazine Ward of the nearby Sacra Infermeria.

 In the Conspiracy of the Slaves of 1749, slaves at the Grandmaster's Palace planned to revolt, free the other slaves from the Slaves' Prison, and take over Fort Saint Elmo and the rest of Valletta.
 After the plot was discovered and brutally suppressed, a decree was issued stating that all slaves were to be locked up at the prison at night.

 From 1804 to 1819, the prison was used as a temporary naval hospital with 50 beds.
 After the 1806 Birgu polverista explosion, the government provided part of the prison as a store to the wine merchant Mr. Woodhouse, who had lost large quantities of wine in the disaster.
 In 1824 part of the building was demolished, to make way for a planned Protestant church which did not materialise, only to later be rebuilt.
 Later on in the 19th century, the building housed an elementary school, which was known as l-iskola tal-ħabs (school of the prison).
 It eventually became an examination hall before being closed down in 1940.
 The building was included on the Antiquities List of 1925.
 The prison was bombed in World War II, and the ruins were subsequently demolished.
 A large block of flats was built on its site in the 1950s.

 The building

-The prison was a large three-story high building occupying an entire city block close to the Lower Barrakka Gardens.
+The prison was a large three-story building occupying an entire city block close to the Lower Barrakka Gardens.
 A mid-19th century report describes it as:

 Other slaves' prisons were located in Birgu and Senglea, and these were both demolished in the 20th century like the Valletta prison.